myarotskaya/architecture-center/docs/data/technology-choices/analytical-data-stores.md

 ## Key selection criteria

-The following tables summarize the key differences in capabilities between each. <!--See note from analysis-visualizations-reporting.md-->For data serving storage scenarios, choose the appropriate system for your needs by answering these questions:
+For data serving storage scenarios, choose the appropriate system for your needs by answering these questions:

 - Do you need serving storage that can serve as a hot path for your data?
     - If yes, narrow your options to those that are optimized for speed serving layer.